MajidKouki/fruit-classification/README.md

 # Fruit Classification

-Convolutional Neural Network (CNN) that classifies 6 categories of fruit.
-This model uses transfer learning with the VGG16 model provided by the Keras library and datasets provided by Kaggle.
+Convolutional Neural Network (CNN) that classifies 6 categories of fruit and displays the image alongside the prediction.
+This model uses transfer learning with the VGG16 model, provided by the Keras library, and data provided by Kaggle and Pixabay.
 The model classifies apples, bananas, and oranges based on whether they are fresh or rotten.
-Model is saved and loaded for evaluation without retraining or usage elsewhere.
+Model is saved and loaded to Google Drive (due to filesize) for evaluation without retraining or usage elsewhere.

 ---